GermanMentalRay/GMR/maya/mel/Readme.md

 # Mel Scripts

 -   *sciListNodeData:*
-	Display all attributes, their type and values in the script editor.
+	1. Display all attributes, their type and values in the script editor.
 Also display whether its a multi/parent/child.
+2. List all connection to and from the node.
+3. Display the dirty status of all attributes.
 -   *sciCreateNode:*
     	Create a node.
     	Select a container, if you want the node be a part of it.
 If the node is of type shape, also the parent transform will be included.